 Understanding the cost breakdown

-An online search for the cost of fertility treatment will return a lot of information about IVF, the best known and most successful fertility treatment, but it can be hard to separate out what your initial investment will be if you only want to clarify the costs associated with the infertility testing stage.
+An online search for the cost of fertility treatment will return a lot of information about IVF, the best-known and most successful fertility treatment.
+Still, it can be hard to separate what your initial investment will be if you only want to clarify the costs associated with the infertility testing stage.

 Some clinics offer an à la carte-style service, with each process identified in the cost breakdown.
 For example, the first four steps of any fertility treatment are likely to be: